Learning Recommendations: Successful completion of INT500 - Introduction to Sports Medicine

 - Demonstrations (teacher or student directed)

-Note: Completion of this course with a “B” or better could qualify students for college credit at various community/technical college programs in our area.
+Note: Students who complete this course with a "B" or better may qualify for college credit at various community and technical college programs.